st-korn/KornToDoList/README.md

 # WEB-server API

 ## `GET /`

 Returns main html-page.
 The page is returned empty, without working information, such as tasks, lists or current user.
 Only list of languages and current-language value are included.
 Instead, the page contains javascript for authorization and further work with tasks.

 ## `GET /static/...`

 Returns static files: icons, javascripts libs, css stylesheets, etc.

 ## `POST /SignUp`

 Try to sign-up a new user.
 In case of success, a link is sent to the user, after which he can set password and complete the registration.
 Without opening the link, the account is not valid.

 	IN: JSON: { email : string }
 	OUT: JSON: { result : string ["EMailEmpty", "UserJustExistsButEmailSent", "UserSignedUpAndEmailSent"] }

+## `GET /ChangePassword?uuid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`

+Returns html-page to set users-password.

+* First remove all expired links from the `SetPasswordLinks` table.
+* Then find uuid parameter in `SetPasswordLinks` table.
+* If not found - returns html-page with errors and "Return" button.
+* If found -returns html-page with two input boxes for new password.
+* When html-form is submited, it calls POST /SetPassword

+## `POST /SetPassword`

+    IN

 # Database structure